Kokomo (song): Music video

 The video for "Kokomo" was filmed at the then-recently opened Grand Floridian Resort at Walt Disney World in Florida.
 Although they had not played these instruments on the recording, Mike Love is holding a saxophone, Al Jardine is playing tambourine, Carl Wilson is playing guitar, and Bruce Johnston is playing bass, with touring drummer Mike Kowalski in his usual role, and actor and occasional Beach Boys live guest John Stamos is playing steel drum.

 In 2011, NME ranked the video as the 17th worst of all time, commenting, "It was as if Mike Love had taken the 'Beach Boys' name straight out of Brian Wilson's hands and we were forced to watch footage of Tom Cruise mixing up Bloody Marys.
 Thanks guys."

 Release

-After being released as a single in 1988, the song was included on the soundtrack album for the movie Cocktail as well as the 1989 Beach Boys album Still Cruisin'.
+After being released as a single in 1988, the song was included on the soundtrack album for the movie Cocktail, as well as the 1989 Beach Boys album Still Cruisin'.
+The Beach Boys also performed the song on an episode of Full House, as well as an episode of the soap opera One Life to Live.

 "Kokomo" was nominated for the Grammy Award for Best Song Written Specifically for a Motion Picture or Television in 1988, but lost to Phil Collins's "Two Hearts" (from the film Buster).
 In a tie vote, "Two Hearts" and Carly Simon's "Let the River Run" from Working Girl beat "Kokomo" for the Golden Globe Award for Best Original Song.